fredtw/aws/Install_R_Server_On_AWS.md

   - Network : VPC configured in step 1
   - Subnet : the public subnet configured in step 1
   - Auto-assign Public IP : Enable
-  - Advanced Details : add **user data** [the link forscript for installation after instance start](https://github.com/fredtw/aws/blob/master/RserverScript.txt); this script installs R, RServer, Shiny and Shiny Server ( Just remender to [check for the latest versions of RStudio Server](https://www.rstudio.com/products/rstudio/download-server/) and make an update if required as well as the username and password configuration.
+  - Advanced Details : add **user data** [the link for a script for installation after instance start](https://github.com/fredtw/aws/blob/master/RserverScript.txt); this script installs R, RServer, Shiny and Shiny Server ( Just remender to [check for the latest versions of RStudio Server](https://www.rstudio.com/products/rstudio/download-server/) and make an update if required as well as the username and password configuration.
  - **Add tags**
     - Name : RServer
  - **Security Group**